mpenet/alia/docs/intro.md

 ```

 Alternatively you can bind values prior to execution (in case the
-value don't change and you don't want this step to be repeated each at
+value don't change often and you don't want this step to be repeated at
 query time for every call to execute).

 ```clojure